 Q. What records do I need to add to my DNS configuration to validate a domain?

 You must add a CNAME record for the domain you want to validate.
 For example, to validate the name www.example.com, you add a CNAME record to the zone for example.com.
-The record you add contains a random token that ACM generates specifically for your domain and your AWS account.
+The record you add contains a random token that ACM generates specifically for your domain and your Amazon Web Services account.
 You can obtain the two parts of the CNAME record (name and label) from ACM.
 For further instructions, refer to the ACM User Guide.

 Q. How can I add or modify DNS records for my domain?